ejbyne/rails-instagram/README.md

 This challenge was a good opportunity to consolidate what I had learned from the [Yelp clone project](https://github.com/ejbyne/rails-yelp) and Michael Hartl's Ruby on Rails [tutorial](https://github.com/ejbyne/rails-twitter).

+The app has evolved into somewhat of a homage to my beagle dog Henry, with the intention that it is used for my family and friends to share photos of him on the site!

-I have not yet completed the challenge, although the basic functionality is in place and the live version can be viewed [here](https://rails-instagram-clone.herokuapp.com).
-The app has a user authentication system, including the ability to sign in with Facebook, but still needs the additional work referred to in the "to do list" below.
+The live version can be viewed [here](https://henrygram.herokuapp.com).

+The app has a user authentication system, including the ability to sign in with Facebook.

 ## Features